 Will you try to plea-bargain my case?

 Our first goal is to always try and get your case dropped altogether.
 If that is not possible, we have two options to pursue.
 Either we will agree to a negotiated resolution – a plea bargain, or it will go to trial.
 In some cases there is no decision to make – the prosecutor will make no offer.
 In cases where a plea is offered, the defendant and his or her attorney must thoroughly weigh the costs and benefits of a plea.
 Presently, prosecutors are more apt to offer a plea that involves sexual registration.
 The seriousness of being labeled as a sex offender cannot be overstated.
 Therefore, extreme consideration must be given to such a plea bargain, even if it does not involve jail time.
 Should you hire PDG, Attorney Tom Pavlinic will help you make such a decision should you be offered a plea.
-In some cases, rejecting the first plea offer will lead to a better offer later on.
-If a suitable plea is not offered, we will happily proceed to trial to defend your freedom and good name.
+If a suitable plea is not offered, we will eagerly proceed to trial to defend your freedom and good name.

 What happens at trial?